paldhous/ucsc/2016/investigative-policy/md_raw/class2.md

 #####If appropriate, you can commission your own analysis

-You are not in a position to hire a consultant to perform an analysis for you, as in the story on the Boy Scouts' logging interests.
-But if you find an interested scientist, and the work isn’t enormously time-consuming or expensive to perform, this approach can be worth considering.
+If you find an interested scientist, and the work isn’t enormously time-consuming or expensive to perform, this approach can be worth considering.

-You may also be able to structure your interviews so that, in effect, you perform a brief survey of limited scope.
-But remember what I said in Week 1 about running with scissors, and seeking expert advice.
+You may also be able to structure your interviews so that, in effect, you perform your own survey limited scope.
+The nail salon's story provided an example of this.

+But remember what I said in [week 1](week1.html) about running with scissors, and seeking expert advice.
 That's particularly important with surveys, where proper methodology is crucial.
-[This book](http://www.amazon.com/Precision-Journalism-Reporters-Introduction-Science/dp/0742510883) from Philip Meyer, which I mentioned in Week 1, is also a very good resource.
+[This book](http://www.amazon.com/Precision-Journalism-Reporters-Introduction-Science/dp/0742510883) from Philip Meyer, which I mentioned in week 1, is a very good resource.

 #####Remember that the web is in flux